Is Staten Island Safe?

 The Bronx is the only borough that is connected by land to Manhattan.
 The Bronx is the birthplace of hip-hop!

-And then there is Staten island.
-Time to learn more about Staten Island!
+And then there is Staten Island.

 The State Of Staten Island